zpl-c/zpl/README.md

 ## Honorable users of this library

-* [librg](https://github.com/librg/librg) - Pure C99 game networking library for building simple and elegant cross-platform client-server solutions.
+* [librg](https://github.com/librg/librg) - Pure C game networking library for building simple and elegant cross-platform client-server solutions.

 # Table of Contents
 ZPL consists of the following modules: